fsproru/octopress/source/_posts/2013-05-04-team-zest-beats-team-gilbert-4-to-1.markdown

 comments: true
 categories:
 ---
-Team Zest gets their second win in Los Angeles Table Tennis Federation Tournament against Team Gilbert.
+Team Zest gets their second win in Los Angeles Table Tennis Federation Tournament [against Team Gilbert.](http://www.lattf.org/2013/05/05/team-zest-vs-team-gilbert-on-05042013/)

 Lei and Brad brought 2 wins to the team in first two single games.
-After that Marick and Ian win a doubles match after which it was obvious that Team Zest is a winner!
+Next, Marick and Ian win a doubles match after which it was obvious that Team Zest is a winner!

+{% img /images/zing_doubles.jpg %}

 4th game was a lost and Marick wins the last singles game bringing the team an extra point.

 Big thanks to Jayanti and Xintong for coming to a match and supporting the team and making the awesome photos.